If you or a loved one are facing serious mental health challenges, attending IOP (intensive outpatient program) may be just what’s needed.

 IOP Treatment Plan Part Two: Clinical Assessment

 After you attend your first week of group sessions, you’ll have a one-on-one psychosocial assessment) with the therapist.
-This will allow the therapist to get acquainted with you, determine where you’re at, and see how to get you to where you want to go.
+This will allow the therapist understand your full history, determine where you’re at, and see how to get you to where you want to go.

-Your therapist will then then meet with the psychiatrist and care coordinator to fill out the second part of the treatment plan:
+Your therapist will then then meet with the medical director and care coordinator to fill out the second part of the treatment plan.
+This includes specific interventions to provide, necessary education and tools, medication management, and more.

-Your treatment team will also meet bi-weekly to monitor your progress, assess needs, and change goals if needed.
+Your treatment team will also meet weekly to monitor your progress, assess needs, and change goals if needed.
 In other words, we’re constantly looking to see how we can best support you.

-The IOP schedule can be anywhere from 9 to 15 hours per week of therapy in a group setting (split into 3-hour sessions).
-These 3-hour sessions are usually on a consistent schedule of 3 to 5 days per week.
+The IOP schedule is typically 9 hours per week of therapy in a group setting (split into 3-hour sessions).
+These 3-hour sessions are usually on a consistent schedule of 3 days per week.

-Since many people admitted remain working at their jobs, some programs will offer sessions in the evening hours for convenience.
-However, others may go on work leave if their psychiatrist determines that’s necessary.
+Since some people admitted may remain working at their jobs, programs may offer sessions in the evening hours for convenience.
+However, many choose to go on work leave to better focus on their treatment.

 Group Therapy & IOP Curriculum